kaschefi/8-puzzle/README.md

 to see the difference is speed and memory usage
 # Structure
-in astar.py is the a* search algorithm and also the logic behind generating a solvable puzzle
+in astar.py is the a* search algorithm and also the logic behind generating a solvable puzzle and possible movement in the game

 in manhatten.py is the manhattan distance value calculation and calling the a* search algorithm to